royabhirup-ms/caf-runbooks/scenarios/coderem-azure-dotnetframework/Create-Technology-Specific-Prompt.md

 1. Instruction markdown file ([Instruction file](./prompts/UserDefinedPrompts/migration-guidance.netfx.instructions.md))

-Use: Instruction level prompt file gives the copilot a direction on how to work on .net migration or replatform scenarios into azure.
+	**Utility**: Instruction level prompt file gives the copilot a direction on how to work on .net migration or replatform scenarios into azure.

 2. Prompt creation template markdown file ([Prompt Template](./prompts/UserDefinedPrompts/PROMPT_TEMPLATE.md))

-Use: This file is used as a reference inside the below prompt creation markdown file.
+	**Utility**: This file is used as a reference inside the below prompt creation markdown file.

 3. Prompt creation markdown file ([Create Prompt](./prompts/UserDefinedPrompts/create-prompt.netfx.prompt.md))

-Use: This file provides instruction with set of rules to copilot for creating a new prompt for migrating code from one specific technology to another.
+	**Utility**: This file provides instruction with set of rules to copilot for creating a new prompt for migrating code from one specific technology to another.

 4. App Cat Report Json File

-Use: This file is used as a source of remediation issues and helps copilot to search and identify all applications, services, and dependencies related to specific azure services.
+	**Utility**: This file is used as a source of remediation issues and helps copilot to search and identify all applications, services, and dependencies related to specific azure services.

 5. The Codebase to be migrated.

-Use: This is the codebase that needs to be migrated to azure services.
+	**Utility**: This is the codebase that needs to be migrated to azure services.

    ![File and LLM Selection](./images/fileselection.png)